opulo-inc/docs/docs/openpnp/v4/calibration/4-homing-fiducial/index.md

 ## Configuring the Top Camera

-Nowthat bottom camera exposure has been fine-tuned, the same thing needs to be done to the top camera.
+Now that your bottom camera exposure has been fine-tuned, the same thing needs to be done to the top camera.
 We'll connect to the top camera in this step and adjust the exposure.

 🚨 The **homing fiducial** is the 1mm dot in the center of the Opulo logo, located toward the center of the datum board. 🚨<br/><br/>
 ![Datum Board Close Up](images/01-datum-board-fiducial.webp)<br/><br/>